Scroll to navigation

 SWMHACK

-When spawning a program via autorun or a binding, spectrwm aims to place the program's windows (if any) in its spawn workspace.
+When spawning a program via an autorun or program entry without the nospawnws flag, spectrwm aims to place the program's windows (if any) in its spawn workspace.
 To accomplish this "spawn-in-workspace" behavior, spectrwm must determine the intended spawn workspace when managing a new window.
 Since it cannot be done with X11 alone, libswmhack.so is included to make this feature possible.

 When a program is spawned, spectrwm automatically sets LD_PRELOAD and _SWM_WS in the program's spawn environment to enable libswmhack.so when it is executed.
 Note that LD_PRELOAD is the path to libswmhack.so and _SWM_WS is the spawn workspace for any windows created by the program.